veertuinc/anka-docs/content/en/docs/Getting Started/macos.md

 ```
   - You can modify the destination in the `/usr/local/bin/anka-controllerd` file.

-You can also tail -f the logs using the `anka-controller` command:
+You can also watch the logs live:
 ```shell
 sudo anka-controller logs
 ```